Develogenics/Achilles-Ebikes/README.md

 <h2 align="center">Frameworks libraries and software used</h2>

-Photoshop was used to create teh site logo and edit images to the resolution required.
+Photoshop was used to create the site logo and edit images to the resolution required.
 Bootstrap was used to create most of the content and to make it repsonsive along with a hamburger menu in mobile view.
-Fontawsome was used for icons.
+Fontawesome was used for icons.
 Github was used to store all files for the site.
 Codeanywhere was used to commit the code.
 Google Chrome Developer Tools were used for debugging and testing responsiveness.
 Google Fonts was used to import the fonts used.
-Notepad++ was used to creat the code.
+Notepad++ was used to create the code.
 Mspaint was used to create the wireframes.

 <h2 align="center">Version control</h2>